EuroTeQ Collider winter semester 22/23

 What is the Waste Challenge?

 Rainfall goes directly to the sewers, leaving all the waste behind!
-This projects aims to tap into the potential of a yet untapped energy source, rainfall.
-Currently, most of the rainfall simply goes into the sewage system, completely unused.
-We want to change that and try to maximize its useto generate energy for houses, reducing energy demands to the grid and usenature as our advantage, whilst creating little to no waste.
+This project aims to tap into the potential of a yet untapped energy source, rainfall.
+Currently, most of the rainfall goes into the sewage system, completely unused.
+We aim to change that and maximize its use to generate energy for homes, reducing energy demands on the grid and leveraging nature as our advantage, while creating minimal to no waste.

 Who is behind this challenge?

-I am a Computer Scientist from EPFL passionate about energy, that’s willing to make a change for the climate.
+I am a Computer Scientist from EPFL, passionate about energy, and I am committed to making a positive impact on the climate.

 Desired Impact